Packing for a Day Hike

 In addition to the basic stuff above, you may wish to carry with you some extra items.

 - Trekking poles - for those who need added stability on steeper trails.
 Use trekking poles to take stress off your muscles, joints, and ligaments.

-- Gaiters can be of good use depending on the terrain.
+- Gaiters can be of good use depending on the terrain and weather conditions.

-- Personal Locator Beacon (PLB) is important in areas of poor phone coverage and provides a powerful safety net for wilderness travelers.
+- Personal Locator Beacon (PLB) provides a powerful safety net for wilderness travelers.
+Having a PLB is very important in areas of poor phone coverage.

 - Signal mirror

 Be conservative in planning and packing for your hiking expedition, especially if you are new to hiking.
 Make detailed lists before packing your backpack and note what you use and what you don’t use so that on future trips you can fine-tune the packing.
 Choose appropriate hiking shoes and clothes; pick up a comfortable backpack or day pack and pack whatever you'll need for your day hike.
 Avoid excess weight to travel as light as possible.
 Eliminate unnecessary things, however, when deciding what to cut, think twice about eliminating insulation and food.

 Remember that you enter into a world in which planning and preparation, self-reliance, and good choices are crucial.
 How you plan and pack for your day hikes will inevitably reflect on preparation for future multi-day trips.
 And finally, one good advice from the U.S. National Park Service: “Get the weather forecast.
 Don't overestimate your capabilities.
 Hike intelligently.”